Culture of the Ming dynasty: In classical language

 Ming scholars were known for their diverse range of essays and reflections on various subjects.
 Among these, the works of Gui Youguang (1506–1571) on daily life and the philosophical writings of Wang Yangming were particularly esteemed.
 One notable prose genre during this period was the "eight-legged essay", which became a requirement for civil service examinations starting in the late 15th century.

 The Ming period is best known for its extensive collection of multi-volume encyclopedic works and anthologies, both state-owned (such as the Yongle Encyclopedia) and private (such as the Compendium of Materia Medica from the late 16th century).
 The Compendium of Materia Medica contains 1,892 medicinal plants, over 11 thousand regulations, and more than 1100 illustrations.
 In addition to these encyclopedic works, Ming intellectuals also produced geographical texts (such as Xu Xiake's Travels), historical works (Song Lian and Wang Shizhen), and linguistic works and dictionaries.

-In 1566, Tan Kai, a retired official and bibliophile, published Extensive Records of the Taiping Reign (Taiping Guangji), a collection of seven thousand mostly supernatural stories from the early Song dynasty.
-This collection revived many Tang and older stories and tales.
-During this time, writers edited and published both old and new stories, as well as short story collections.
-Some notable examples include Wang Tonggui's Tales Overheard (Ertan, 1597), Su Changzuo's Complete Records of Yanshan (Yanshan Conglu, 1602), and Qian Xiyan's Garden of Cleverness (Kaiyuan, 1613), which gained great popularity.
-Song Maocheng and Pan Zhiheng wrote stories in the classical language, while Ling Mengchu and Feng Menglong wrote in the colloquial language.